-What's the hot new disease being broadcast by the media?
+What's the hot new disease being hyped by the media?
 It's the Zika virus ... and it's transmitted by mosquitoes.

 Uh oh.
-Summer is looming.
+Summer is en route.
 Mosquitoes, too.

 About 1 in 5 infected people displays fever and other symptoms: headache, body pain, vomiting and rash.
 Most recover completely.

 Yet, a sliver of those infected develop serious neurologic illness, and can even die.
 People over sixty are at highest risk.
 With Waukesha County summer activities approaching – pool parties, family gatherings, the 4th of July and others – it's worth considering how to guard yourself and others from the West Nile virus.

 Guarding against mosquitoes, period, minimizes the chance of running into one (or more) harboring West Nile.
 A mosquito repellent treatment by The Mosquito Guy keeps mosquitoes away for 30 days.
 We travel to Waukesha County and throughout southeastern Wisconsin and northern Illinois.

 Prices start at just $125 per treatment.
 It's a small expense to pay for peace of mind regarding West Nile ... and the peace of no mosquitoes buzzing around your ears.
 Call 262-521-1258, request a mosquito control quote or e-mail email@example.com, to schedule an application for your Waukesha County yard.